mbaudin47/openturns/python/doc/theory/meta_modeling/chaos_basis.rst

         \Psi_\vect{\alpha}(\vect{z}) = \prod_{i=1}^d \Psi_{\alpha_i}(z_i)

-The orthonormal polynomial basis with respect to the marginal :math:`\mu_i` is known for some distributions.
+The orthonormal polynomial basis with respect to the marginal :math:`\mu_i` is known for some distributions: see :ref:`orthogonal_polynomial` to get some usual orthonornal polynomial families.
-This is the case for:

-- the measure :math:`\mu_i = \cU` whose orthonormal polynomial basis is the family of Legendre polynomials,

-- the measure :math:`\mu_i = \Gamma` whose orthonormal polynomial basis is the family of Laguerre polynomials,

-- the measure :math:`\mu_i = \beta` whose orthonormal polynomial basis is the family of Jacobi polynomials,

-- the measure :math:`\mu_i = \cN` whose orthonormal polynomial basis is the family of Hermitte polynomials.

 If the family is not already known, the polynomials can be represented by their three-term recurrence, using the adaptive Stieljes algorithm (see :class:`~openturns.AdaptiveStieltjesAlgorithm`).